 You’ve been faithfully sticking to your brightening regimen, and yet, the excess pigment you’re targeting appears to be getting darker rather than lighter.
 What’s going on?
 Don’t panic.
 It’s a natural phenomenon of the brightening process.
 You’ve heard the phrase “darkest before the dawn.”
 It’s kind of like that.
 We like to call it, the “worse before better” paradox of skin care.
 We’ll explain.

-So, the darkening is what you want to see.
-It means the pigment is coming up and is ready to be shed away.
+The darkening means the pigment is coming up and is ready to be shed away.
 You might be tempted at this point to over-exfoliate in an attempt to speed up the process even more.
 Don’t.
-Any harsh chemicals or excessive scrubbing can create irritation, which will trigger more inflammation and catalyze a melanin response.
+Harsh chemicals or excessive scrubbing can create irritation, which will trigger more inflammation and catalyze a melanin response.

-An optimal treatment regimen is one that includes ingredients to inhibit melanin production and transfer, including niacinamide, mandelic acid, kojic acid, vitamin C, hydroquinone, along with ingredients that accelerate melanin removal—vitamin A propionate, acids, enzymes.
+An optimal treatment regimen is one that includes ingredients to inhibit melanin production and transfer along with ingredients that accelerate melanin dispersal.

-Certain acids—mandelic, kojic, and citric (vitamin C)—provide both melanin-inhibition and exfoliation, making these key players in your brightening regimen.
+- Certain acids—mandelic acid, glycolic acid, and citric (vitamin C)—provide both melanin-inhibition and exfoliation.
+These ingredients will prevent pigment from forming and fade existing dark spots, making them key players in your brightening regimen.

 Some gentle physical exfoliation in the form of a mild scrub will boost help to lift dead skin cells.
 Vivant’s Mandelic Acid Exfoliating Cleanser is an excellent choice for its melanin-inhibiting, non-irritating properties combined with smooth, biodegradable microbeads.